EXCLUSIVE-Ryanair ready for long wait for Boeing to cut MAX price, says O'Leary | Business

 The Irish airline, one of Boeing's biggest customers, said on Monday it had ended talks over a new order of 737 MAX 10 jets worth tens of billions of dollars after the budget carrier said the prices on offer were too high.
 "We're not wasting any time on those MAX 10 discussions nor will we for a period of 2, 4, 6, 8, 10 years until we get to the next crisis," O'Leary said in an interview.

 "We're not wasting any time on those MAX 10 discussions nor will we for a period of 2, 4, 6, 8, 10 years until we get to the next crisis," O'Leary said in an interview.
-"The talks can always be restarted, but only when Boeing realizes they need to price competitively," he said.
+"We at Ryanair have always had the discipline to wait out the cycle."

 A large new Ryanair order would have provided a boost to the U.S. planemaker as it rebuilds confidence in the MAX, an aircraft that was grounded for 20 months until November after two fatal crashes.
 It would also speed a tentative industry recovery from the COVID-19 pandemic.

+"The talks can always be restarted, but only when Boeing realizes they need to price competitively," O'Leary said.
+AIRBUS ALTERNATIVE

-Asked if Ryanair might consider Boeing's rival Airbus in the medium term, O'Leary said the airline would but that his "Plan B" was to wait for MAX prices to fall rather than turn to Airbus.
+Asked if Ryanair might consider Airbus in the medium term, O'Leary said it might, but that Boeing's European rival did not currently have a competitively priced short-haul aircraft either.
 "There is always a prospect that Airbus become a significant supplier.
 But there is a chance that the Chinese - COMAC - could become a significant supplier to Ryanair in the medium term," he said.

+Playing Boeing against Airbus to secure lower prices is doomed to failure as a strategy, he said.
+"Basically it's a duopoly," he said.
+"You don't get leverage by holding discussions with one or the other."

+O'Leary said he was not concerned that the breakdown in talks would leave him with too few planes when his current order is completed in 2025 as Ryanair already had more aircraft on order than any of its competitors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)